-- Forestry.
+- 1. Forestry.
 Modern forestry planting techniques tend to obliterate all but the most robust archaeological features.
 A typical example of damage can be seen at Bryn-yr-odyn just to the north of Tomen-y-mur where a well preserved road runs into forestry and can no longer be traced.
 Destruction was avoided at Moel y Slates and the road now runs through a ride in the forest.
-It could still be seriously damaged during felling and extraction works. - Road and track improvement.
+It could still be seriously damaged during felling and extraction works. - 2.
+Road and track improvement.
 Roman roads usually follow well used transport corridors.
 Many were presumably destroyed in antiquity by erosion or were built over as roads were repaired and upgraded.
 Modern improvements still have an impact on Roman roads.
-RR67c (between Canovium and Segontium) across Bwlch y Ddeufaen has been disturbed by a modern access track in recent years. - Vehicle erosion.
+RR67c (between Canovium and Segontium) across Bwlch y Ddeufaen has been disturbed by a modern access track in recent years.
+Several km of RR69b Tomen y Mur to Pennal at Cefn y Clawdd have been converted into an asphalt road. - 3.
+Vehicle erosion.
 The increasing use of four wheel drive vehicles by farmers, and in places more seriously, by illegal trespassers for leisure purposes has caused erosion to many Roman roads that have survived as tracks and rights of way. - 4.
 Pipelines.
 There is a very high correlation between the alignment of Roman roads and major pipelines. (e.g. Bwlch y Ddeufaen, Pen y Stryd and the Road to the north-west of Caernarfon).
 This demonstrates the skill of the road builders in choosing the most direct and usable alignments.
-In most cases some damage has occurred when the pipelines have been laid.
+In most cases some damage has occurred when the pipelines have been laid. - 5.
+Agriculture.

-5. Agriculture.
 Ploughing and land improvement has probably removed visible traces of most roads in the lowlands and Anglesey.
 Any surviving roads in these areas are still under long term threat from agricultural improvement.
-Upland roads are less likely to be disturbed in this fashion but those in the interface between the uplands and improved pasture (e.g. at Gyrn PRNs 17795-7)can be seen under long term threat from further improvements.
+Upland roads are less likely to be disturbed in this fashion but those in the interface between the uplands and improved pasture (e.g. at Gyrn PRNs 17795-7) can be seen under long term threat from further improvements.

-Draft list of sites for scheduling
+8.3 List of sites for scheduling